rigrergl/nlp_portfolio/README.md

 - Used [this](https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction) dataset to train models to classify a job posting as real or fraudulent
 - Tried Naive Bayes, Logistic Regression, and Neural networks using sklearn
 - Wrote up my analysis on the various approaches in the [notebook](Text-Classification/Text_Classification.ipynb)

+## Text Classification 2
+Assignment Goals:
+- Gain experience with Keras
+- Gain experience with text classificatiom
+- Gain experience with deep learning model variations and embeddings

+What I did:
+- Experimented with several approaches to train a classifier model
+- Tried basic sequential model
+- Trained a Recurrent Neural Network (RNN)
+- Trained a few variations on a Convolutional Neural Network (CNN) with different embedding techniques
+- Evaluated and analysed the results, comparing the performance of each model

+Notebook containing the code can be found [here](https://github.com/rigrergl/nlp_portfolio/blob/main/Text-Classification-2/Text-Classification-2.ipynb)

 ## ChatBot
 Assignment Goals: